Sunny-unik/template-repository/docs/Code-of-conduct.md

   advances
 - Trolling, insulting/derogatory comments, and personal or political attacks
 - Public or private harassment
-- Publishing others' private information, such as a physical or electronic address, without explicit permission
+- Publishing others' private information, such as physical or electronic address, without explicit permission
-- Other conduct which could reasonably be considered inappropriate in a professional setting
+- Other conduct that could reasonably be considered inappropriate in a professional setting

 ## Our responsibilities